froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/building-tables.md

 title: 'Building Tables'
 ---

-> The tables tool in the Y USA Open Y text editor provides the ability to create flexible tables for a number of different use cases, including displaying contact information, pricing tables, and more.
+> The tables tool in the YMCA Website Services text editor provides the ability to create flexible tables for a number of different use cases, including displaying contact information, pricing tables, and more.

 {{< youtube id=eUNj3ipaF58 >}}